u16052642/thrive_erp_documentation/documentation-16.0/content/applications/finance/accounting/reporting/year_end.rst

-If the accountant is going through the year-end audit, they may want to have paper copies of all balance sheet items (such as loans, bank accounts, prepayments, sales tax statements, etc.) to compare these with the balances in Odoo.
+If the accountant is going through the year-end audit, they may want to have paper copies of all balance sheet items (such as loans, bank accounts, prepayments, sales tax statements, etc.) to compare these with the balances in Thrive Bureau ERP.

 .. tip::
    During this process, it is good practice to set a :guilabel:`Journal Entries Lock Date` to the